ub-library/ub-library-pkgs/README.md

 download, build and install packages from where they are originally published.
 Any license for this repository does not apply to the artifacts built with it.

+No responsibility is taken for the artifacts built or downloaded with this repository.
+Packages are updated on a best effort basis, but no guarantees are made.

 ## Usage

 Each package is defined in a separate nix-file, and combined to a package set